ninjudd/cake/README.md

     cake new project-name

-## Documentation
+## Help

 For more detailed documentation, see the [wiki](https://github.com/flatland/cake/wiki).
+For questions and help, join us in [#flatland](irc://irc.freenode.net/#flatland) on irc or send a message to the [clojure-cake](http://groups.google.com/group/clojure-cake) google group.

 ## Contributors